Foreign income for family assistance

 It includes any income you and your partner earn, or get from outside Australia.

-This may include all of the following:
+This may include any of the following:

 - foreign employment income